PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 # INT8 MKL-DNN quantization

-This document describes how to use Paddle inference to convert the FP32 model to INT8 model on ResNet-50 and MobileNet-V1.
+This document describes how to use Paddle inference Engine to convert the FP32 model to INT8 model on ResNet-50 and MobileNet-V1.
 We provide the instructions on enabling INT8 MKL-DNN quantization in Paddle inference and show the ResNet-50 and MobileNet-V1 results in accuracy and performance.

 ## 0. Install PaddlePaddle
 Follow PaddlePaddle [installation instruction](https://github.com/PaddlePaddle/models/tree/develop/fluid/PaddleCV/image_classification#installation) to install PaddlePaddle.
 If you build PaddlePaddle yourself, please use the following cmake arguments.